-Upon meeting all requirements listed above for graduation, the student will receive a graduation certificate.
-Students may also request an official current transcript from the school, at any time during or after graduation for a charge of \$20.00.
+Upon meeting all requirements listed above for graduation, the student will receive an official transcript.
+Students may also request an additional official transcript from the school, at any time during or after graduation for a charge of \$20.00.

-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/ or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.